 Become the authority on your niche or industry by allowing yourself to be perceived that way.
 Give your best answers to the top 5 questions to your readers and (potential) customers most burning questions.
 And don’t be afraid to answer the “bad” questions that others may be too afraid to tackle.
 If you want to become the go-to person in your field, industry or niche, this is a great way to get started.

 Now, don’t be alarmed.
 This is easier than you think.
 You might be saying to yourself, I’m a fashion blogger or I blog about home decor.
 There are no burning questions for me to answer.
 Oh, but yes there is.
-You readers want to know where you shop at if you’re a fashion blogger o if you blog about hair care, people wanna know the products you use to wash and style your hair.
+Your readers probably want to know where you buy your clothes at if you’re a fashion blogger.
+If you blog about hair care, people wanna know the specific products you use to wash and style your hair.
 Someone will always have questions about what you do and how you do it.
 So, help them out and gain their trust by writing a Q&A post.

 5. The “How To” Blog Post

 What is the one thing people ask you how to do the most – as it relates to your blog?
 If you are a fitness blogger, are people always asking about how to flatten their abs?
 Then make a blog post about exercises and diet tweaks readers can do to lose their mid-section.
-Make sure you include clear steps that take readers from start to finish.
+Lots of my family and friends know I have this blog which talks about blogging.
+So, I get asked how to start a blog A LOT.
+That’s why I wrote a blog post that shows moms in 6 super-simple steps how to start a blog.
+Therefore, make sure you include clear steps that take readers from start to finish.
 It’s also a great idea to include images of each step to help the reader through the process.
 In general, “How to” posts tend to be popular Google searches and on blog posts.
 Try writing one for your blog and see how well year readers respond to it.